Overview

 And Don’t Forget About Desktop Programs

-Although Webull’s website doesn’t have any integrated option strategies, its very good desktop program does.
+Webull’s very good desktop program has integrated option strategies.
 During our trial of the software, we found 9.
 It was easy to trade strangles, straddles, and more.
 The options order form has an integrated profit-loss diagram, so it’s very easy to graphically see maximum gains and losses before committing to an order.
 On the profit-loss diagram, contracts can be dragged along a horizontal price axis to change strike prices, another great feature.

 The rest of the desktop program is pretty similar to Webull’s browser platform.
 The default layout is the same (although this can be changed), and a lot of the tools are identical.